Veneer theory: Proponents of the theory

-Some argue that veneer theory presents a false dichotomy; the adaptations of a cultural overlay of pseudo morals, and de Waal's biologically-based morals might coexist, and are both evolutionarily advantageous.
+Some argue that veneer theory presents a false dichotomy; the adaptations of a cultural overlay of pseudo-morals and de Waal's biologically based morals might coexist, and might both be evolutionarily advantageous.

 Critics of the theory

 De Waal criticizes the veneer theory and sees our morality as a direct outgrowth of the social instincts human beings share with other animals.
-He argues that the advocates of the veneer theory don't have any indications or empirical evidence which support the theory, and that it is highly unlikely that humans can deny their genes and improve morality merely by choice.
+He argues that the advocates of the veneer theory do not have any indications or empirical evidence which support the theory, and that it is highly unlikely that humans can deny their genes and improve morality merely by choice.
 As an example he compares Huxley's theory with a school of piranhas deciding to become vegetarian.

 De Waal bases his argument against the veneer theory on observations of behavior of humanity's relatives in his long work as primatologist.
 "Building blocks of morality" can be already observed in other primates, and by the principle of parsimony, it is quite possible that some sort of morality is evolutionarily ancient and shared with our ancestors.
 De Waal assumes that the evolutionary origins lie in emotions we share with other animals, e.g. empathy.

-Human morality is according to him a product of social evolution, and instead of Huxley's theory, this point of view — a continuity between human morality and animal social tendencies—is unitary and thus more compatible with the evolutionary theory.
+Human morality is according to him a product of social evolution, and instead of Huxley's theory, this point of view, a continuity between human morality and animal social tendencies, is unitary and thus more compatible with the evolutionary theory.

-Other critics of the veneer theory are Edward Westermarck and E. O. Wilson and Rutger Bregman.
+Other critics of the veneer theory are Edward Westermarck, E. O. Wilson and Rutger Bregman.

 Psychologist Christopher Ryan and psychiatrist Cacilda Jethá also express similar concerns in their book Sex at Dawn, where they criticize what they call the "neo-Hobbesian" narrative of human nature:

 Hobbes took the madness of his age, considered it “normal,” and projected it back into prehistoric epochs of which he knew next to nothing.
 What Hobbes called “human nature” was a projection of seventeenth-century Europe, where life for most was rough, to put it mildly.
 Though it has persisted for centuries, Hobbes’s dark fantasy of prehistoric human life is as valid as grand conclusions about Siberian wolves based on observations of stray dogs in Tijuana.